NeoGeo Pocket Color

 Koyote

-A reasonably complete emulator of the system.
+A reasonably complete emulator with many more options such as those related to graphics processing.
 Some versions do not offer sound.
-This emulator has many more options.
-For example with the graphics processing.
 It also includes some preliminary support for Netplay.

 You can download this from http://www.zophar.net/ngpocket/koyote.html